 If you’re experiencing more severe pain, or it lasts for longer than you think is normal, it can be a good idea to see your GP who can check that your wound is healing as expected and refer you for an investigation to rule out any internal issues.

-After surgery, your wound will be covered with a dressing which can be removed after 24 hours.
-Try to wear loose, comfortable clothes and cotton underwear to let the wound heal, and gently clean and dry the wound daily.
+After surgery, your wound will be covered with a dressing, which can be removed after 24 hours.
+Wear loose, comfortable clothes and cotton underwear to let the wound heal, and gently clean and dry it daily.

-You can breastfeed straight away after your c-section – some women even start breastfeeding in the operating theatre.
-The drugs used when you have your section are all safe for breastfeeding.
+You can breastfeed straight after your C-section – some women even start breastfeeding in the operating theatre (the drugs used when you have your section are all safe for breastfeeding).